ygrenzinger/devoxx2020-contract-testing/README.md

   - a clientId field which is a string, e.g: "yannick"

 Run ``` npm test``` or ```yarn test``` to generate the pact files.

+You can publish it and implement the contract verification in the `checkout` service.

 **Bravo !
 You have successfully reached the end of workshop**